0xsirsaif/Palm/README.md

 `gunicorn app:app`

-TFD: the first date, my own terminology in which I am learning / doing this work with no prior knowledge
+TFD: the first date, my own terminology which means that I am learning / doing this kind of work for the first time and with no prior knowledge